parsaalv/Fundamentals-of-Intelligent-Systems-4041/README.md

-# Fundamentals-of-Intelligent-Systems-4041
-This repository was created for the course Fundamentals of Intelligent Systems.
-This repository contains the codes related to the mini-project and project of this course.
+# Fundamentals of Intelligent Systems – 4041

+This repository contains implementations and experiments related to the course **Fundamentals of Intelligent Systems**.

+## 📂 Repository Structure

+- `Mini-Project/`
+  Implementation of the course mini-project, including data preprocessing, modeling, and evaluation.

+- `Project/`
+  Final course project with complete pipeline: problem definition, methodology, experiments, and results.

+## 🛠 Technologies & Tools

+- Python
+- NumPy / Pandas
+- Scikit-learn
+- Matplotlib / Seaborn
+- Jupyter Notebook

+## 👤 Author
+**Parsa Alvandi**

+## 📌 Notes
+This repository is intended for educational purposes.